treerachai/selfbot-6/README.md

 q/quote [mention or username#discrim]|[text] - searches the last 100 messages by the specified user for one that contains the specified text and quotes the most recent match

+quoteid/qid [message id] - quotes a message in this channel with the given id

 reboot - restarts the selfbot

 fe/fakeeval [fake code] - fake eval, returns true